Mercedes Unveils Electric SUV To Rival Tesla

 The interior of the car has been designed for a peaceful quiet, with the power packs insulated at two points to stifle any noise.

-Despite these promising specs, buyers may have one concern: The range of the car.
+Despite these promising specs, buyers may have one concern: the range of the car.
 Mercedes estimates the EQC could reach distances of “up to 200 miles,” which isn’t quite competitive with Tesla’s 295 mile range.
-It charges through a water-cooled on board charger with a 7.4-kW capacity.
+It charges through a water-cooled onboard charger with a 7.4-kW capacity.
 This means that it can either be fast charged at home or charged at public charging stations where available.

 All the key facts about the new #MercedesBenz #EQC in one short video!